BarefootMikeOfHorme/RainMeter-Manager/README.md

 - Build: Tracked in build metadata
 - Changelogs: Generated with each build

+## License (Pre‑Release)

+Pre‑release versions (e.g., v1.0.0-*) are licensed under the RainmeterManager Beta Non‑Commercial License (RB‑NC‑1.0).
+This permits free personal/internal building, testing, and evaluation, but forbids commercial use, paid distribution, or app store publication.

+- Full text: see `LICENSE-BETA.txt`
+- Third‑party attributions: see `NOTICE`

+A future premium store release (v1.0.0 and later) will be distributed under a separate commercial EULA.

 ## Continuous Integration

 Use the CI script for automated builds and testing: